 “We’re pleased that the entire tax preparation industry is working to combat the threat of identity theft tax refund fraud and have put in place a number of new safeguards to protect taxpayers this upcoming season,” Watts said.

-For more information about protection against identity theft tax refund fraud, visit the H&R Block Fraud Center website.
+For more information about protection against identity theft tax refund fraud, visit the fraud page on the Tax Information Center.
 Consumers can find an H&R Block location near them by calling 800-HRBLOCK or visiting www.hrblock.com.

 About H&R Block

 H&R Block, Inc. (NYSE: HRB) is the world’s largest consumer tax services provider.
 More than 680 million tax returns have been prepared worldwide by and through H&R Block since 1955.
 In fiscal 2015, H&R Block had annual revenues of nearly $3.1 billion with 24.2 million tax returns prepared worldwide.
 Tax return preparation services are provided by professional tax preparers in approximately 12,000 company-owned and franchise retail tax offices worldwide, and through H&R Block tax software products.
 H&R Block also offers adjacent Tax Plus products and services.
 For more information, visit the H&R Block Newsroom at https://www.hrblock.com/tax-center/newsroom.